 Essex County Council is always looking to develop its employees and particularly wants to build the business and commercial acumen of its leaders.
 The degree apprenticeship was the perfect format for me to gain and build skills that will improve the work of the council and our sustainability.

 I was aware of the apprenticeship levy, but I was not aware of degree apprenticeships until I arranged to speak with staff here at the business school about doing an MBA.

 My colleagues think it's great that I’m able to get formal learning and qualifications while still on the job.
 My team think it's quite amusing that I’m back at school (I am the youngest in my team of 10) but what I’m studying and learning really contributes to our work.

-I’d swore I’d never go back to education, I completed by bachelors degree at Essex (BSc Sports and Exercise Science) and was firm in the view I did not want to have to write essays and take exams again.
-Turns out I quite enjoy it, and as I’m writing essays which are in fact based around improving what I and my Organisation do it’s much easier to get into.
+I’d swore I’d never go back to education, I completed my bachelors degree at Essex (BSc Sports and Exercise Science) and was firm in the view I did not want to have to write essays and take exams again.
+Turns out I quite enjoy it, and as I’m writing essays which are in fact based around improving what I and my organisation do, it’s much easier to get into.
 It’s really helpful being on the course with such a wide range of people with so much experience.

 I find as long as I am disciplined and don’t leave assignments until the deadline is looming then this is all very achievable.
-You have to do your best to just leave work alone while your in lectures.
-My family are really supportive and doing the MBA does not get in the way of my previous time with them.
-Completing the course over two years is certainly a good timescale, something, either home or work would have to give if this was to be done over one year.
+You have to do your best to just leave work alone while you're in lectures.
+My family are really supportive and doing the MBA does not get in the way of my precious time with them.
+Completing the course over two years is certainly a good timescale, something, either home or work, would have to give if this was to be done over one year.